-Richard's other books are, The Camera Smart Actor, The Great Acting Teachers and Their Methods, Acting Under the Circumstances and The Actor's Wheel of Connection.
+Richard’s other books are, The Camera Smart Actor, The Great Acting Teachers and Their Methods (volumes 1 and 2), Acting Under the Circumstance and The Actor’s Wheel of Connection.

 Professor Brestoff holds an M.F.A. in Acting from New York University's School of the Arts and is a Phi Beta Kappa graduate of UC Berkeley's Dramatic Art Department.
 His teachers include Peter Kass, Olympia Dukakis, Joseph Chaikin and Kristin Linklater.
 Upon graduation from NYU, Richard worked for Joseph Papp's New York Shakespeare Festival, appearing on Broadway in Michael Rudman's production of Hamlet starring Sam Waterston.

-His professional affiliations include the American Federation of Television and Radio Artists, Actors Equity Association and the Screen Actors Guild.
-He is also a voting member of the Performers Branch of the Academy of Television Arts and Sciences (EMMYS).
-In 2014, Richard served for the 15th time as a Primetime EMMY Awards Judge.
+His professional affiliations include Sag/Aftra, Equity and the Performers Branch of the Academy of Television Arts and Sciences where he serves as a Primetime EMMY judge.

 Richard appears as an on-camera expert commentator and analyst for a 2008 documentary entitled, Great American Masters of American Acting Training: Lee Strasberg and Stella Adler.